-- 1 Follow the procedure in before working inside your computer. - 2 Remove the base cover. - 3 Remove the battery. - 1 Disconnect the LED daughterboard cable from the connector on the system board [1]. - 2 Peel back the LED daughterboard cable from the routing channel over the coin cell [2].
+- 1 Follow the procedure in before working inside your computer. - 2 Remove the base cover. - 3 Remove the battery. - 1 Disconnect the LED daughterboard cable from the connector on the system board [1]. - 2 Peel back the LED daughterboard cable from over the coin cell [2].